Platopedia/platopedia.github.io/concepts/groupboosting.md

 <div class="content-linebreak"></div>

+## Optional Perk

-**Optional Perk -** Once a group is boosted, the maximum number of members in that group is permanently increased to 1000.
+Once a group is boosted, the maximum number of members in that group is permanently increased to 1000.

 <div class="content-linebreak"></div>